CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 ## Paper-Saving
 This method makes it easier to think you can read a word even if you can't.
 Say each word out loud to prevent that.
 Write the words you have encountered so far down the left of one sheet of paper, and the outlines in the second column.
 Make sure these are correctly written.
 Hold a second sheet over the shorthand column, so you can see the longhand.
 Write each word in shorthand, going down the column.
 Mark problem words.
 Fold that column under and repeat.
+## Rows
+Same as above, but write across rows instead of down columns.
 ## Spaced Repetition
 With either of the above methods, if you get a word correct two days in a row, promote it to the next list.
 Review that list every 2 days.
 Again, if you get a word correct twice at this level, move it up to the next list (reviewed half as often as the previous list).
 If you get a word wrong, bring it all the way back to the daily review list.